 The forest Reserve of Betampona, on the East Coast of Madagascar is one of the last surviving lowland forests on the island.
-It is home to thousands of endemic species, including the critically endangered Indri lemur and the near extinct Aye-Aye.
+It is home to thousands of endemic species, including critically endangered lemurs such as the Aye-Aye.
 However, the survival of this precious forest remnant is threatened by the extreme poverty of the local population living on the periphery of the Reserve who rely directly on the natural environment to meet their basic needs for food, firewood and shelter.
 MfM’s Betampona livelihoods project takes a long-term approach to supporting families living around the reserve to develop sustainable alternatives to the destructive practice of slash and burn agriculture (tavy).
 For over 30 years, MfM has focused on helping people to overcome their problems, to value and protect the land and to live off it in a sustainable yet profitable way.

 Since 1989, we have been supporting our partners in Betampona to:

 1. Improve the lives of local families through a programme of activities aimed at optimising use of already cleared land and sustainably improving food security, nutrition and income.

 2. Protect the precious habitat and biodiversity in and around the Special Reserve.

 For more than 30 years, SAF’s team of experienced, locally based, agricultural technicians have been visiting farmers in their villages, taking the time to understand their problems and then offering the training, tools and on-going technical assistance needed for developing improved sustainable livelihoods.

 The project, which began in 5 communities surrounding the reserve, has now spread to 100 communities covering over 600km2.